This Easy Breakfast Vegan Ginger Apple Crisp with Granola Crumble is an easy low sugar, high protein breakfast your family is going to love.

 This week I decided I would take a tip out of my mama’s book and whip up a plant-based version based on the same concept – my easy breakfast vegan ginger apple crisp with granola crumble.
 Looks impressive, tastes delish, but it’s actually surprisingly easy and nourishing.

-How to Make Easy Breakfast Vegan Ginger Apple Crisp with Granola Crumble on a Weekday
+How to Make this Easy Breakfast Vegan Ginger Apple Crisp with Granola Crumble

 Think you don’t have time to bake in the morning?
 Think again.
 This recipe throws together any fruit you have in the house (right now, in the dead of winter it’s apples and pears, but you can totally use frozen berries, too).
 I mix them with warm baking spices and some candied ginger for a little zing, and bake them until bubbly and sweet.
 I personally like to keep this easy vegan ginger apple crisp “breakfast appropriate” so I actually don’t think it needs any extra sugar but if your apples aren’t super sweet and you want a little extra sweetness, then of course, add a little maple in there.